 - Turn on lights in and around your home – This helps to spot smoke.

-- Never stay and protect your home when you’ve been instructed to leave – It endangers yourself, neighbors, and will interfere with firefighter efforts.
+- Never stay and protect your home when you’ve been instructed to leave – Doing so will endanger you and your neighbors and will interfere with the firefighters’ efforts.

 For more advice and safety information, take a look at readyforwildfire.org to ensure you are doing all you can during this season.